firefly-iii/docs/docs/docs/firefly-iii/support/index.md

 #### Developer certificate of origin

-Please read [the developer certificate of origin](https://developercertificate.org/) and make sure you agree and comply with it.
+Please read [the developer certificate of origin](https://developercertificate.org/) and agree and comply with it.

 #### Rules